Gingerbread Loaf

 Homemade Gingerbread

 Gingerbread is one of my favorite Christmas flavors.
 I love the amazing smell, the warm not-so-sweet taste, and the wonderful deep colors.
-It’s like cozy food meets holiday party.
+It’s like cozy food meets a holiday party.
 I’ve used a couple of different brands of molasses, including Brer Rabbit and Grandma’s, both being un-sulphured versions.

 Why We Love This Recipe:

-• SIMPLE TO MAKE – You don’t even need a mixer to make this recipe.
-Just bowls, whisks, and measuring utensils!
+- SIMPLE TO MAKE – You don’t even need a mixer to make this recipe.
+Just bowls, whisks, and measuring utensils.

 Ingredients Used:

-• Dry Ingredients – all-purpose flour, brown sugar, baking soda, baking powder, kosher salt, cinnamon, ginger, and cloves
+- Dry Ingredients – all-purpose flour, brown sugar, baking soda, baking powder, kosher salt, cinnamon, ginger, and cloves

-• Icing – powdered sugar, unsalted butter, half and half, vanilla extract, and cinnamon
+- Icing – powdered sugar, unsalted butter, half and half, vanilla extract, and cinnamon

-How to make Gingerbread Loaf:
+How to make Gingerbread Loaf with Cinnamon Glaze:

 Prep.
 Preheat oven to 350 degrees.
 Then spray a large loaf pan with baking spray.